ffund/intro-ml-tss21/notes/4-classifier-metrics.md

 $$F_1 =  2  \left( \frac{ \textrm{precision} \times  \textrm{recall}}{\textrm{precision} + \textrm{recall}} \right)$$

 The most appropriate choice of metric for evaluating a classifier depends on the context - for example, whether there is class imbalance, and what the relative cost of each type of error is.

 ### Tradeoff between FPR and TPR using thresholds

 It is trivial to build a classifier with no Type 1 error (no false positives) - if the classifier predicts a negative value for all samples, it will not produce any false positives.
 However, it also won't produce any true positives!
 (Similarly, it is trivial to build a classifier with no Type 2 error, by predicting a positive value for all samples.
 This model will have no false negatives, but also no true negatives.)

-We can often adjust the tradeoff between the FPR and TPR.
+We can often adjust the tradeoff between the FPR and TPR, depending on the *cost* of each type of error.
 Many classifiers are actually **soft decision** classifiers, which means that their output is a probability, $P(y=1|\mathbf{x})$.

 (This is in contrast to **hard decision** classifiers, whose output is a label, e.g. $0$ or $1$.)